The Apartment Amenities Renters Really Want

 There’s no question: renting is “in.”
 As of 2016, more U.S. households (36.6 percent) were renting than at any point in 50 years, according to a recent Pew Research Center study.
 Renting is especially popular among young people.
 A Rent.com survey of 1,000 renters between 18 and 34 found that nearly eight out of 10 respondents don’t plan to trade apartments for homes any time soon.

-MYMOVE spoke with real estate experts across the country to determine the amenities renters find most desirable.
-After comparing answers, we classified these amenities into four categories: wellness, convenience, safety, and luxury.
+MYMOVE spoke with real estate experts across the country to determine the rental amenities people are finding most desirable.
+After comparing answers, we classified these rental amenities into four categories: wellness, convenience, safety, and luxury.

 He elaborates on specific examples: